COVID-19 TGH Helpline

-Connect with a board certified doctor any time, any where from your smartphone, tablet or computer, 24/7/365.
+Connect with a medical care professional any time, any where from your smartphone, tablet or computer, 24/7/365.
 They will advise you on what to do next

-Patients, using an app on their mobile devices or computers, can explain their symptoms and hear the medical opinions and advice of a board-certified doctor.
-Doctors will consult with patients via voice and video in real time.
+Patients, using an app on their mobile devices or computers, can explain their symptoms and hear the medical opinions and advice of a medical care professional.
+A provider will consult with patients via voice and video in real time.

 - Live, face-to-face care for adults and kids.

 - Prescriptions can be sent directly to your pharmacy.

 - Wait time averages 6 minutes.
 A doctor can typically result a health care problem in 10 minutes.

 Tampa General Hospital Updates

 Greater than 90% Beds Occupied for COVID-19 Patients

 While we believe in family presence and respect the value of having your family with you during your care, we have had to make the difficult decision to make some modifications to our visitation policy for the safety of patients, their loved ones and our team members.

 Please see below for our current visitation policy: